2x-Helix/mario-rogue-like/docs/design_rationale/design_rationale.md

 * **IMMUNITY**: actors receive no damage
 * **INSTA_KILL**: actors can kill an enemy instantly upon a successful attack

-By sepearting a compound effect into individual atomic statuses, it will be clearer to us what effect(s) a status provides.
+By separating a compound effect into individual atomic statuses, it will be clearer to us what effect(s) a status provides.
 For example, the **INVINCIBLE** status from the initial design carries similar meaning with **IMMUNITY**, but it doesn't carries meanings of "Killing enemies instantly" nor "Walk to Higher Ground and Destroy it" etc.
 It would be more future-proof, as we may have new items providing lesser effects, maybe just **IMMUNITY** and **INSTA_KILL**.
 The same rationale also applies to **SuperMushroom**, which inital status **TALL** is divided into **TALL** and **EASY_JUMP**.